wessberg/rollup-plugin-ts/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_LONG_END -->

-This is a Rollup plugin that enables integration between Typescript, Babel, Browserslists, and Rollup.
+This is a Rollup plugin that enables integration between Typescript, Babel, Browserslist, and Rollup.
 It is first and foremost a Typescript plugin that enables full interoperability with Rollup.
 With it comes very powerful bundling and tree-shaking of generated Typescript declaration files that works seamlessly with code splitting.